NVlabs/dream-in-4d/README.md

 If you find Dream-in-4D helpful, please consider citing:

 ```
-@article{zheng2023unified,
+@InProceedings{zheng2024unified,
-  title={A Unified Approach for Text- and Image-guided 4D Scene Generation},
+  title     = {A Unified Approach for Text- and Image-guided 4D Scene Generation},
-  author={Yufeng Zheng and Xueting Li and Koki Nagano and Sifei Liu and Karsten Kreis and Otmar Hilliges and Shalini De Mello},
+  author    = {Yufeng Zheng and Xueting Li and Koki Nagano and Sifei Liu and Karsten Kreis and Otmar Hilliges and Shalini De Mello},
-  journal = {arXiv:2311.16854},
+  booktitle = {CVPR},
-  year={2023}
+  year      = {2024}
 }

 ```